syncfusion-content/blazor-docs/blazor/file-manager/read-from-physical-file-system-provider.md

 # Read file from phsyical service provider

-To perform a read operation in Syncfusion Blazor FileManager component From ASP.NET Core physical file system provider, you can follow the steps below
+To perform a read operation in Syncfusion Blazor FileManager component from ASP.NET Core physical file system provider, you can follow the steps below

-## Initialize the physical service in controller
+**Step 1:** Initialize the physical service in controller

-To initialize a local service, create a new folder name with `Controllers` inside the server part of the project.
+To initialize a local service with read action, create a new folder name with `Controllers` inside the server part of the project.
 Then, create a new file with extension `.cs` inside the Controllers folder and add the following code in that file.

 {% tabs %}
 {% highlight cs tabtitle="Controllers/FileManagerController.cs" %}